PaulMaly/perlite/README.md

 To create a new widget and append it to the page, import and call `$` constructor function and pass the config object with several properties:

 * `target` - DOM element where the widget will be rendered;
-* `state` - object or function representing the state for the widget;
+* `state` - object or function representing the state of the widget;
 * `render` - a function representing a declarative template of the widget;
 * any [hyperactiv options](https://github.com/elbywan/hyperactiv#observe) for reactivity system (you __don't__ need to change the defaults in most cases)